 Get instant connectivity & skip roaming fees

-Aruba has more than 50 travel eSIM providers and offers more than 800 prepaid data plans.
-With this extensive range, travelers can easily find an eSIM that fits their needs.
+Aruba offers a selection of more than 60 eSIM providers and more than 800 prepaid data plans.
+With such a wide variety, travelers find it easy to locate an eSIM that matches their needs.

 In Aruba, the primary Mobile Network Operators (MNOs) are: